-The review will assess the staff member's performance against the Classification Level Descriptors in Schedule 6, as expanded in CSIRO's Work Classification Standards and related documentation, and will initially utilise existing material and information.
+The review will assess the staff member's performance against the Classification Level Descriptors in Schedule 6, as expanded in CSIRO's Work Classification Standards and related documentation, using a reasoned case which details the officer's achievements and performance since advancement or appointment to this level or since the last review.
+The officer's Business Unit will be represented on the Review Panel, with the remaining members being external to the Business Unit concerned.

 As a result of this initial assessment, the Panel may:

-- (i) Approve continuation at the existing level; - (ii) Recommend consideration of promotion to a higher level; or
+- (i) Approve continuation at the existing level; - (ii) Recommend consideration of promotion to a higher level; or - (iii) Recommend consideration of reversion.